kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 Front anti-lift refers to the ability of the front suspension to react the front longitudinal load transfer induced by the drive force.
-In a typical front wheel drive layout, the drive force acts at the wheel centre through the side-view kinematic instant centre.
+In a typical front wheel drive layout, the drive force acts at the wheel centre and through the side-view kinematic instant centre.
 The percentage of front anti-lift is given by the following equation:

 $$ \%\:\text{anti-lift}_{front} = \frac{l}{h} \tan{\theta} \times 100 $$